washingtonstateuniversity/WSUWP-Build-Plugins-Public/query-monitor/readme.txt

 No, I do not accept donations.
 If you like the plugin, I'd love for you to [leave a review](https://wordpress.org/support/view/plugin-reviews/query-monitor).
 Tell all your friends about the plugin too!

 == Changelog ==

+= 2.11.1 =

+* Fix Undefined index: `cache_misses`.
+* Don't load QM during cron requests because we've no persistent storage yet and no means of outputting data that's collected.
+* Tweak some colours to bring them inline with the WordPress admin area colours.
+* Better handling for HTTP requests which don't include the `ssl` argument for any reason.

 = 2.11.0 =